bennymeier/youtube-downloader/readme.md

 - Built in search 🔍
 - 4 formats 🤘
 - Fast in grabbing information and downloading 🚀
+- "Show More" Button at the end of suggestions for more suggestions
 - Suggestions 🦾
 - Responsive and built with [Chakra-UI](https://chakra-ui.com/) Framework 😎
 - Also usable on iOS & Android 📱